JorgeG94/jorgeg94.github.io/about.markdown

 my undergraduate education I went on to start a PhD program at Iowa State University under the guidance of professor Mark S. Gordon.
 I am currently in my 5th year and expect to graduate in Summer 2022.

+You can see my CV [here]({% link documents/new_CV.pdf %}), alternatively a small, condensed version of it is found here.